 Partner Bounce: Have the children partner up into groups of 2-3.
 Each group will pass with a light toss (or bounce with the palm of their hand) the balloon to the next player around in a circle.
 You can follow the melody and try to bounce on each word or try follow the beat bouncing in a rhythmic pattern.

 Then, expand and have 2 groups pair up and try it with a larger circle.
-Keep getting into bigger groups until the Primary is combined and playing together around one big circle.
+Keep getting into bigger groups until the Primary is combined and kids of all ages are playing together around one big circle.

 Team Competition: Have the teachers help pick 2-4 children from their class to go up front to help with the balloon bounce.
 The competition will be the volunteers versus the Primary!
 The Primary children will sing through the song while the children try to keep the balloon up off the ground.